-This means you not only have an experienced lawyer to handle your claim and help you get medical care but will also recover more money in your pocket than you would have handling the claim on your own.
+This means you not only have an experienced lawyer to handle your claim and help you get medical care but will also recover more money in your pocket than you would have to handle the claim on your own.

 Trust Experienced Fort Worth Motorcycle Attorneys Who Will Fight For You

-If you or someone you love has suffered a personal injury as the result of a motorcycle accident that wasn’t their fault, call the seasoned Fort Worth motorcycle lawyers at the Francis Law Firm.
+If you or someone you love has suffered a personal injury as the result of a motorcycle accident that wasn't their fault, call the seasoned Fort Worth personal injury lawyers at the Francis Law Firm.
 We serve clients in Fort Worth, Dallas, and surrounding areas.

 Insurance companies begin preparing for court immediately.
 You should too.